 This article first appeared in the Tampa Bay Times.
 It has been slightly updated and I’m posting it here for my blog readers to enjoy.

-I have gotten pedicures before, but after hearing about a process known as a chocolate pedicure I had to skip my traditional one and try it.
+I have gotten pedicures before, and I’ve done things like a foot soak detox before, which I thoroughly enjoyed, as this is said to remove the harmful toxins from the body, allowing my body to feel a lot healthier.
+But after a friend of mine recommended I checked out a process known as a chocolate pedicure, I had to skip my traditional one and try it.
 It had been a rough week so being pampered sounded good to me.

 I had mine done at a Spa in New Tampa that has since closed it’s doors.
 However, I did learn the Spa Evangeline offers a similar pedicure!
 Theirs is called the Dulce Delight